Seven Network: Origins

-The present Seven Network began as a group of independent stations in Sydney, Melbourne, Brisbane, Adelaide and Perth.
-HSV-7 Melbourne, licensed to The Herald and Weekly Times Ltd (owners of two local papers at the time, The Herald and The Sun), was launched on 4 November 1956, as Melbourne's first television station in the country to use the VHF7 frequency.
+The present Seven Network began in the 1950s as a group of independent stations in Sydney, Melbourne, Brisbane, Adelaide and Perth.

+HSV-7 Melbourne, licensed to The Herald and Weekly Times Ltd (owners of two local papers at the time, The Herald and The Sun), was launched on 4 November 1956, as Melbourne's first television station to use the VHF7 frequency.

 ATN-7 Sydney, licensed to Amalgamated Television Services, a subsidiary of Fairfax, was launched on 2 December 1956, as Sydney's third television station.

-The two stations did not immediately share resources, and instead formed content-sharing partnerships with their VHF9 counterparts by 1957: ATN-7 partnered with Melbourne's GTV-9, while HSV-7 paired up with Sydney's TCN-9.
-TVW-7 Perth, licensed to TVW Limited, a subsidiary of West Australian Newspapers, publisher of The West Australian, began broadcasting almost two years later, on 16 October 1959, as Perth's first television station.
+HSV-7 and ATN-7 did not immediately share resources, but instead formed content-sharing partnerships with their VHF9 counterparts.
+By 1957 ATN-7 partnered with Melbourne's GTV-9, while HSV-7 paired up with Sydney's TCN-9.

+TVW-7 Perth, licensed to TVW Limited, a subsidiary of West Australian Newspapers, began broadcasting almost two years later, on 16 October 1959, becoming Perth's first television station.

 BTQ-7 Brisbane followed on 1 November 1959, as Brisbane's second television station.

 ADS-7 Adelaide was launched on 24 October 1959 as the final capital city VHF7 station.
 The station later swapped frequencies with SAS-10 on 27 December 1987 as ADS-10 and SAS-7.

 HSV-7 began its relationship with the Victorian Football League (now the Australian Football League) in April 1957, when the station broadcast the first live Australian rules football match.
-Throughout this time, the stations operated independently of each other, with schedules made up of various simple, and relatively inexpensive, programs, such as Pick a Box and spinoffs of popular radio shows.
-In the early 1960s, coaxial cable links, formed initially between Sydney and Melbourne, allowed the sharing of programmes and simultaneous broadcasts of live shows.
+At the time, the stations operated independently of each other, with schedules made up of various simple programs that were inexpensive to produce, such as Pick a Box and spin-offs of popular radio shows.
+In the early 1960s, coaxial cable links were formed initially between Sydney and Melbourne, which allowed the sharing of programs and simultaneous broadcasts of live TV shows.